kodi-game/game.libretro/Readme.md

 make -C target/binary-addons ADDONS="game.libretro"
 ```

-## Cleaning build directory

-Run the following to clean the build directory.
-Note, this will clean all add-ons, not just game.libretro.
+To rebuild the add-on or compile a different one, clean the build directory

 ```shell
 make -C target/binary-addons clean